Chakravarthi-roy/ChurnPrediction/README.md

 streamlit run src/app.py
 ```

-Three tabs: single-customer prediction with a plain-language explanation, batch CSV
-scoring ranked by risk, and a business-impact calculator with adjustable cost
+It's got three tabs: single-customer prediction with a plain-language explanation, batch CSV scoring ranked by risk, and a business-impact calculator with adjustable cost assumptions.
-assumptions.

-To deploy it publicly (free): push this repo to GitHub, then go to
-[share.streamlit.io](https://share.streamlit.io), sign in with GitHub, and point it at
-this repo with `src/app.py` as the entry point.
+I actually deployed it on Streamlit!
+Link: **https://churnprediction-by-me.streamlit.app/**

+The app predicts the probability of a customer churning, along with a small reason for the prediction (that part's just simple if-else logic based on the inputs, not the model itself) There's also a bulk insert mode — drop in your own dataset and it analyzes the whole thing and gives you results for everyone in it.

+*Note:* it might be in Sleep mode since it's on the free tier, so just wake it up and give it a second before testing it out!

 ## Tech stack